 Diagnostics Apps for NPs

 These apps can help nurse practitioners discern what is going on with their patients.
-Many of these apps include a social network component allowing nurse practitioners to access specialists or experts in the field with ease.
+In addition, many of these apps include a social network component allowing nurse practitioners to quickly access specialists or experts in the field.

-Both a clinical reference and a diagnosis tool, VisualDX provides nurse practitioners with medical expertise at their fingertips.
-Practitioners can upload images of patient’s conditions and, with the help of artificial intelligence, classify them immediately.
+VisualDX provides nurse practitioners with medical expertise at their fingertips as a clinical reference and a diagnosis tool.
+Practitioners can upload images of patients’ conditions and, with the help of artificial intelligence, classify them immediately.
 Once classified, practitioners can confirm patient symptoms and review potential diagnoses.

-Other features include next steps to take once a diagnosis is made, patient education information, ICD-10 and SNOMED CT codes, drug interaction details, and the ability to share data with patients.
-Practitioners who want to improve their diagnostic skills can practice on the VisualDX quizzes and even compete on leaderboards.
+Other features include the next steps to take once a diagnosis is made, patient education information, ICD-10 and SNOMED CT codes, drug interaction details, and the ability to share patient data.
+In addition, practitioners who want to improve their diagnostic skills can practice on the VisualDX quizzes and even compete on leaderboards.

-This app is particularly useful for dermatological conditions, medical reactions, or other visual symptoms.
-Over 1,700 hospitals and clinics utilize this app at the point of care on a daily basis.
+This app is useful for dermatological conditions, medical reactions, or other visual symptoms.
+Over 1,700 hospitals and clinics utilize this app at the point of care daily.

 Figure1 allows nurse practitioners to confer with over 150,000 medical professionals worldwide.
 Practitioners can share clinical cases and discuss treatment from any mobile device.
-In addition to getting advice on their own clients, practitioners can offer their expertise to other clinicians seeking advice.
+In addition to getting advice from their clients, practitioners can offer their expertise to other clinicians seeking advice.

 Should a practitioner need a specialist, there is a functionality in the app where they can page experts in the field to help with more complicated cases.
-There is also a large database of confirmed diagnoses that practitioners can reference in order to ascertain what is going on with their own patients.
+There is also an extensive database of confirmed diagnoses that practitioners can reference to ascertain what is going on with their patients.

-This app is utilized all over the world by notable organizations such as Doctors Without Borders, the American Cancer Society, and Mount Sinai Health System.
+This app is utilized worldwide by notable organizations such as Doctors Without Borders, the American Cancer Society, and Mount Sinai Health System.

 Reference Apps for NPs

-Reference guides have traditionally sat on bookshelves in nurse practitioner and physician’s offices.
+Reference guides have traditionally sat on bookshelves in nurse practitioners’ and physician’s offices.
 Now, many of these reference guides have been digitized and made available in an app.
-These apps are easy to search, can be bookmarked, and can be referenced at the point of care making patient care more streamlined.
-Many apps now include patient education tools as well.
+These apps are easy to search, can be bookmarked, and can be referenced at the point of care, making patient care more streamlined.
+In addition, many apps now include patient education tools as well.

-This app is available as three stand-alone guides that cover HIV/AIDS, Hepatitis, and antimicrobial therapies, or as a collection of them all.
-As a time-tested industry-standard reference guide, the Sandford Guide app takes all the information typically found in a bound book and puts it in an easy to search and reference app.
+The Sanford Guide app is available as three stand-alone guides that cover HIV/AIDS, Hepatitis, and antimicrobial therapies, or as a collection of them all.
+As a time-tested industry-standard reference guide, the Sanford Guide app takes all the information typically found in a bound book and puts it in an easy-to-search and reference app.

-This app is updated frequently and includes useful tools such as calculators, tables, and algorithms that help nurse practitioners utilize the information they are accessing.
+This app is updated frequently and includes valuable tools such as calculators, tables, and algorithms that help nurse practitioners utilize the information they are accessing.

-With over 1.3 million users and over 30 research studies confirming that the use of the app can improve patient outcomes, UpToDate is a must on any nurse practitioner’s mobile device.
+With over 1.3 million users and over 30 research studies confirming that the app can improve patient outcomes, UpToDate must be on any nurse practitioner’s mobile device.
 This app features over 10,000 topics, medical calculators, drug information, research articles, and best practice recommendations.
 There are also over 1,500 printable patient handouts to aid nurse practitioners in patient education.
 It is also possible to earn continuing education credits simply by using the app.

 CDC Mobile App

-Having the CDC at your fingertips can be a huge asset for any nurse practitioner.
-With automatic updates, this app has the most current public health information available.
+With Covid-19 data changing rapidly, having the CDC Mobile App at your fingertips is an essential asset for any nurse practitioner.
+This app has the most current public health information available with automatic updates.
 Practitioners can use this app to read stories, listen to podcasts, review journal articles, and keep up to date with CDC blogs.
 Weekly morbidity and mortality reports are available on this app as well.
-Practitioners can expand their knowledge with the “Disease of the Week” feature, which profiles lesser know illnesses and how to treat them.
+In addition, practitioners can expand their knowledge with the “Disease of the Week” feature, which profiles lesser-known illnesses and how to treat them.

 Human Anatomy Atlas

-Nurse practitioners, other healthcare practitioners, and students all use the Human Anatomy Atlas as a reference guide.
+Nurse practitioners, other healthcare practitioners, and students use the Human Anatomy Atlas 2022+ as a reference guide.
 With thousands of interactive models, this app places the intricacies of the human body at a practitioner’s fingertips.
-Descriptions are available in multiple languages allowing practitioners to use it to communicate to clients who do not speak the same language.
+In addition, descriptions are available in multiple languages allowing practitioners to use them to communicate with patients who do not speak the same language.

 Medication Apps for NPs

 Prescribing medications can be incredibly complicated because of drug interactions, dosing information, and prescribing rules.
-The medication reference apps listed below make nurse practitioners’ job of finding the correct medications much easier.
-With medication calculators, contraindication information, and ICD-10 codes, these apps are a must-have.
+The medication reference apps listed below make the nurse practitioners’ job of finding the correct medications much more accessible.
+These apps are a must-have with medication calculators, contraindication information, and ICD-10 codes.

 Epocrates is a complete medication resource with up-to-date pharmacology, disease, and safety information.
 Nurse practitioners will find this app extremely helpful as it contains dosing information for various populations, contraindication warnings, and pregnancy or lactation considerations.
 For alternative treatments, it even covers allopathic and homeopathic medications.

-Billing can be a breeze using this app as it has recommendations for the best ICD-10 code to use for various kinds of patients.
+Billing can be a breeze using this app as it has recommendations for the best ICD-10 code for various patients.
 It has also been voted the best medical app ten years in a row by the Decision Resource Group.

 Nurse practitioners will find over 400 medication calculators and prescribing information for over 8,500 medications on Medscape Mobile.
 In addition to medication information, this app provides up-to-date medical news, a newsfeed tailored to the practitioners’ interests, and a network of physicians and students.

-While primarily geared towards medication information, this app also has a reference library of over 4,000 diseases including clinical presentations and treatment.
+While primarily geared towards medication information, this app has a reference library of over 4,000 diseases, including clinical presentations and treatment.
 Practitioners can also earn continuing education hours or units simply by using the activity tracker component in the app.

 Monthly Prescribing Reference

 Originally issued in print, the Monthly Prescribing Reference now features an app that nurse practitioners can reference at any time.
 Featuring all the current information of the monthly print version, this app also has detailed information on over 4,300 over-the-counter and prescription medications.
-Treatment algorithms and guidelines can help streamline nurse practitioners’ medication decision making.
+In addition, treatment algorithms and guidelines can help streamline nurse practitioners’ medication decision-making.

-Practitioners can choose to just subscribe to this app or pay for a comprehensive subscription, which includes other publications such as Cardiology Advisor, Clinical Pain Advisor, Dermatology Advisor, Endocrinology Advisor, Infectious Disease Advisor, and more.
+Practitioners can choose to subscribe to this app or pay for a comprehensive subscription, including other publications such as Cardiology Advisor, Clinical Pain Advisor, Dermatology Advisor, Endocrinology Advisor, Infectious Disease Advisor, and more.
 All of these publications are searchable and bookmarkable for easy reference.

 Pediatrics Apps for NPs

 Treating children is very different from treating adults.
-Nurse practitioners who work extensively with children will find the following apps helpful in knowing how to treat their smallest patients, as well as keep families informed on how to care for them.
+Nurse practitioners who work extensively with children will find the following apps helpful in knowing how to treat their smallest patients and keep families informed on how to care for them.

-This rapid reference guide provides practitioners with critical information about pediatric patients when they need it the most.
-Pedi STAT has easy to reference information for emergency situations such as airway interventions, cardiac resuscitation, seizure medication, age-specific vital signs, and allergic reactions and anaphylaxis for children.
+This quick reference guide provides practitioners with critical information about pediatric patients when they need it the most.
+In addition, Pedi STAT has easy-to-reference information for emergencies such as airway interventions, cardiac resuscitation, seizure medication, age-specific vital signs, allergic reactions, and anaphylaxis for children.

 Developed by emergency room physicians, this app takes the guesswork on how to treat pediatric emergencies.
 Emergency Physicians Monthly has voted it one of the “The Best Drug Reference Apps for Emergency Physicians.”